 It’s important, however, not to simply list these features.
 The key is to connect each feature back to a practical application or problem it solves in a business context.

-For instance, if one of the features of your software is an integrated AI algorithm, illustrate how this helps in making more accurate market predictions, leading to better inventory management and reduced costs for the client.
+For instance, if one of the features of your software is an integrated AI algorithm and AI ad generator, illustrate how this helps in making more accurate market predictions, leading to better inventory management and reduced costs for the client.

 Presenting the features in a contextually relevant manner helps the audience visualize how they can utilize them in their operations.
 Remember, the goal is not just to inform the audience about the features but to help them see the value these features will add to their business.